electricimp/impTest/README.md

 }
 ```

-### Extending Tests with Partner's Code
+### Tests for bidirectional Device-Agent Communication

-To test agent and device interaction `impTest` allows developers to extend test code on device or agent side with a corresponding logic implemented for agent or device respectively.
+To test interaction between device and agent `impTest` allows developers to extend tests with a corresponding logic implemented on the other side (agent or device respectively).
 The test "extensions" can be used to emulate real device-agent interaction and communication.

 There are some restrictions imposed on the test extensions: